Apple set to unveil new iPhones – KION546

 By Samantha Murphy Kelly, CNN Business

-Apple is expected to unveil four new iPhones on Tuesday during a virtual media event held from its Cupertino, California, headquarters.
+Apple is expected to unveil four new iPhones on Tuesday during a virtual media event held from California.

 The new devices — the iPhone 13 mini, the iPhone 13, the iPhone 13 Pro and iPhone 13 Pro Max — likely won’t have any groundbreaking design changes or features, at least compared to last year’s 5G announcement.